 - Treat your grandchild the same unless the parents ask you to do something differently.
 If you babysit for your grandchild, continue to do so.

 - Do inform yourself, but stick to highly reliable sources.
-Start with these ten basic facts about autism.
-Then ask the parents to share information, go to the website of a major hospital or visit the autism pages of the National Institutes of Health.
+Ask the parents to share information, go to the website of a major hospital or visit the autism pages of the National Institutes of Health.
 Read A Grandparent's Guide to Autism from Autism Speaks, which offers many resources for families.

 Continue the process of educating yourself.
 If possible, attend lectures, seminars or conventions for families dealing with autism, ideally with other members of the family.